analyticsjs/web-analytics/packages/core/index.md

   platform: 'example_platform',
   websiteId: 'example_website_id',
 })

-// Load the JS-SDK file of the analytics platform analytics.loadSdk()
 ```

+The JS-SDK file of the analytics platform will be loaded during initialization.

 In other files, import the instance and call the method on the instance.